How to change Policy details post purchase

 Changes in the Free-look Period

-This period is usually 15 to 30 days after the insurance purchase.
-During this period, if policyholders think the policy purchased does not match their needs, they can cancel it anytime.
+This period is usually 30 days after the insurance purchase.
+If policyholders think the policy purchased does not match their needs during this period, they can cancel it anytime.
 The premium paid is usually refunded with some deductions applied.
 This will depend on the insurer's terms and conditions.

 Increasing the Cover